Have you ever heard the saying that “time is money”?

 What would happen if you had to jog 3 miles each time you wanted to empty the trash?

-Most likely, the trash wouldn’t get taken out - and eventually, it would start to accumulate all over your house and property.
+Most likely, the trash wouldn’t get taken out - you would ever want to! - and eventually, it would start to accumulate all over your house and property.

 Your house would become unbearably stinky and you would get incredibly frustrated with all the clutter that keeps you from everyday activities.
 It’s not a stretch to say that you would find a way to get the trash emptied without needing to jog the 3 miles!